2 Tutorials

 [in package HTTP2/CLIENT]

-is in fact a thin wrapper over FETCH-RESOURCE
+RETRIEVE-URL is in fact a thin wrapper over FETCH-RESOURCE generic function.

 [generic-function] FETCH-RESOURCE MEDIUM URL PARS